Code-Institute-Submissions/CandylandNumbers/README.md

 ### What does this app do?

-A visual display of historical booking information for fictional company that provides candy carts for weddings, parties etc.
+A visual display of historical booking information for fictional company that provides Candy Carts for weddings, parties etc.

 This is the final project for Stream 2 and is used to display boring information in a slightly more appealing way.